|

 7.4 The false savings doctrine of neoclassical economics

-The recognition that money is created out of nothing by the
+The recognition that money is created out of nothing by

-and physical savings.
-By financial savings is
+savings and physical savings.
+By financial savings

-cement etc.
+bricks, cement etc.

 a) Financial saving